burningglass/registrationgui/README.md

 - e.g. [in the server container] `/usr/local/src` contains the Node.js Express app scripts
 - e.g. [in the client container] `/usr/share/nginx/html` contains the static/minified React app scripts

-`exit` to exit out of the containers
+`exit` to exit out of each container

 ### 7.11 Testing

-It is not possible within the GShell to test the above, because both container images embedded self-signed certificates (which beaches GCloud security policy)
+It is difficult to run/test the services together in GShell, because both container images comprise self-signed certificates (breaching GCloud security policy)

 However it is possible to repeat step 7.3 to 7.9 on a Windows desktop with Docker installed

-Then the above can be tested in a browser, e.g. requesting `https://<localhost>:8881/colours` will execute code in registrationguiserver, which will in turn execute registrationstore (which incidentally should already be started locally too) to access all available vehicle colours on offer
+Then the above containers are testable locally using a browser, e.g. requesting `https://<localhost>:8881/colours` will execute code in registrationguiserver, which will in turn execute registrationstore (it should already be started locally too) to access all available vehicle colours on offer

 ### 7.12 Clean up

-Not strictly necessary because the GCloud Shell will clean up the workspace, but for learning purposes:

-The following list all docker containers (both started and stopped), the two containers in this example shold carry status "Exited"

-`docker container stop <container name>`<br/>
+`docker container stop <container name>` for each container

+Having issued the above for each container, ensure the statuses show 'Exited':

 `docker container ls -a`

-Assuming so, remove them and their respective images:
+Assuming so, delete each container:

-`docker container rm <container name>` to delete each container<br/>
+`docker container rm <container name>` (for each container)

+Images can now also be deleted (as follows):

-`docker image rm <image id>` to delete each image<br/>
+`docker image rm <image id>` (for each image)

-### 7.13 Prepare built images for Kubernetes deployment
+### 7.13 Prepare for Kubernetes deployment

-Important: Images pushed to Google Container Registry and loaded by K8s must not contain secrets
+Important: Images pushed to Google Container Registry and loaded by K8s **must NOT** contain secrets

 Each image must therefore be adjusted and rebuilt:

 `cd ~/projects/registrationgui/server`<br/>

-Edit `Dockerfile` and uncomment the two relevant COPY lines:
+Edit `Dockerfile` and **comment** the two relevant COPY lines:

 ![Finalizing Frontend for K8s deployment](README.images/Picture17.png)

 `cd ~/projects/registrationgui/client`<br/>

-Now edit this `Dockerfile` and uncomment the relevant COPY line:
+Now edit this `Dockerfile` and **comment** the relevant COPY line:

 ![Finalizing Backend for K8s deployment](README.images/Picture18.png)

 ### 7.14 Rebuild the images

-To retrieve the PROJECT_ID:

-`gcloud projects list`
+To retrieve the PROJECT_ID: `gcloud projects list`

-Issue these command (replacing [PROJECT_ID] first) to rebuild the images (no longer carrying secrets):
+Issue these commands to rebuild the images (so they no longer carry secrets):

 `cd ~/projects/registrationgui/server`<br/>
-`docker build -t gcr.io/[PROJECT_ID]/registrationguiserver:v1.0.0 .`
+`docker build -t gcr.io/[PROJECT_ID]/registrationguiserver:v1.0.0 .` (remember to replace [PROJECT_ID] with the specific PROJECT_ID listed by the previous command)

 `cd ~/projects/registrationgui/client`
-`docker build -t gcr.io/[PROJECT_ID]/registrationguiclient:v1.0.0 .`
+`docker build -t gcr.io/[PROJECT_ID]/registrationguiclient:v1.0.0 .` (again remember to replace [PROJECT_ID])

 ### 7.15 Push the Docker images to the Google Container Repository

 Again replace [PROJECT_ID] (see previous step):

+First retrieve the PROJECT_ID:

 `docker push gcr.io/[PROJECT_ID]/registrationguiserver:v1.0.0`<br/>
 `docker push gcr.io/[PROJECT_ID]/registrationguiclient:v1.0.0`